 - 2 handful baby greens

-- ¼ cup raw cashews OR ¼ avocado & 1 tablespoon unflavored beef gelatin
+- ¼ cup raw cashews OR ¼ avocado & 2 tablespoons unflavored gelatin (linked above)

 - 2 tablespoons coconut butter or oil